grantcko/resolve-time/README.md

 # Known issues:
 - resolve only saves 12mb worth of log files and will delete the oldest logs
 - weird calulation error between total hours worked and the sole project worked that month (should be same)
+- if you change the project name, it will be logged as a different project

 ## Introduction